 - Cabana tent (colorful candy-strip pattern)

 - Padded seat rest, converts to extra bed

 The '68 Ford Super Econoline was quite an improvement over the early model.
 Our first full size top utilized the van's metal roof with fiberglass panels.
 To raise you pushed up the spring

 loaded front and then the rear.
 It was a little cumbersome.

 Good space organization is an enticing Sportsmobile feature.
 The open floor plan has logical, practical divisions of space for food preparation, dining, sleeping, and living.
 Generous counter space and storage areas.

 Roomy, comfortable double bed with 4″ elbow space to rear.
 The bed is 4″ firm foam covered with Scotch-Guarded Nylon.
-Makes up easily by using one backrest cushion, with its folding legs, for center section.
-Large louvered windows let soft evening breezes in for comfortable cross ventilation .
-Bed can be left made-up during travel. – 1973 text.
+Makes up easily by using one backrest cushion, with its folding legs, for the center section.
+Large louvered windows let soft evening breezes in for comfortable cross ventilation.
+The bed can be left made-up during travel. – 1973 text.

 Our first pop-top that raised and lowered from inside the van.
 It provided more space, ventilation, and visibility.
 Plus you didn’t have to bend over to put your pants on.

 The interiors were more comfortable with a lot more features and options in the 70s.
 An example, the ice-box was replaced with a refrigerator.